Buying Property in Australia as a New Zealander: The Complete 2026 Guide

 • Documentation requirements are heavier: NZ payslips and IRD records, employer letters, and often two years of NZ tax returns.
 Self-employed Kiwis face the most scrutiny.

 • Some lenders require evidence that you intend to relocate to Australia within a defined window.
-Others don’t mind if you remainoffshore indefinitely, but assess at lower borrowing capacity.
+Others don’t mind if you remain offshore indefinitely, but assess at a lower borrowing capacity.

 The single most important practical point: not every Australian lender treats Kiwi applicants the same way, and the differences are large.
-The same family with the same income and deposit can be quoted at 70% LVR by one lender and at 90% LVR by another.
 Going to one bank and accepting their answer as “the answer” is the most common and most expensive mistake.

 Credit Scoring: The Hidden Risk for Kiwi Buyers

 Australian credit history doesn’t cross the Tasman.
-Even Kiwis with a perfect 30-year credit record in New Zealand arrive in Australia with a credit file the bureaus describe as “thin” or “new to credit” — and that’s a bigger problem than most realise.
+Even Kiwis with a perfect 30-year credit record in New Zealand arrive in Australia with a credit file the bureaus describe as “thin” or “new to credit”.

 Several major Australian lenders — including ANZ, Westpac, St.George and ING — rely heavily on automated credit scoring at the application stage.
-A thin file with limited Australian credit activity can produce a low score, and a low score can result in an automatic decline regardless of how strong the rest of the application is.
+A thin file with limited Australian credit activity can result in a low score and cause a few wrinkles despite the strength of the rest of the application.
 The lender doesn’t see your spotless NZ history.
 The score sees a stranger.
+Brokers can help navigate this so that it is fine.

 Genuine Savings: A Policy That Trips Up Kiwi Buyers